 Focus on safe outreach at abortion facilities

-With public gatherings being canceled and most of the country under orders to limit trips outside the home, many of our typical pro-life activities are no longer feasible.
+With public gatherings being canceled and many under orders to limit trips outside the home, many of our typical pro-life activities are no longer feasible.
 Campus outreach cannot be done when schools are closed.
-Roadside and overpass education campaigns are ineffective with traffic at a trickle.
 Pro-abortion events we might have protested are being canceled.

 But nearly every abortion clinic in the country remains open.
 Right now, we need to concentrate our pro-life efforts on outreach at abortion facilities.
 That means going out in prayer, offering sidewalk counseling, and mourning for the babies who are being aborted.